 What Is the Process Like After Being Charged With a DWI?

-Criminal charges are followed by what can be a lengthy legal process.
-The process begins after an arrest and formal charges are filed by the prosecution.
-You will either be taken into custody or issued a subpoena to attend court at a specific date and time.
-If you have a lawyer, they can represent you during these hearings to help you achieve the best possible outcome.
+The legal process begins after an arrest has been made and formal charges are filed.
+You will either be taken into custody or issued a subpoena to attend court at a specific date and time; if you have a DUI lawyer, they can represent you during these hearings in order for you to achieve the best possible outcome.

 - A dismissal of charges